Calypso Cat: Plot

 While chasing Jerry around a dock Tom sees and instantly falls in love with a female cat.
 The female cat appears to return Tom's interest, so Tom sneaks aboard the ship the female cat and her owner have just boarded.

 Jerry follows Tom onto the boat and proceeds to interfere with Tom's subsequent flirtations.
 On board the ship, Tom gives the Persian cat a tray of refreshments, but the mouse intends to cause trouble by booting the bench the female cat is sitting on as she begins to enjoy the refreshments on the tray.
 Then, when the refreshments are dumped on her (by Jerry collapsing her chair), and Tom trips and falls on her when getting a wet towel, the Persian cat gets annoyed and bangs the tray onto Tom's head so that it turns the shape of a bell.

 Now the Persian cat plans on ignoring Tom, but Tom decides to certify her with something else.
 Just then, the second trouble Jerry is trying to give is to put a bouquet of flowers in a fire hose's water spraying space and switch on the water tap so that once Tom gives the bouquet to the female cat, she will be soaked while smelling the bouquet.
-After getting splashed, the furious Persian cat smacks Tom.
+After getting splashed, the furious Persian cat smacks Tom with her fist, leaving him with a hanging nose.

 He dashes after the female cat down the steps at the edge of the ship, pleading for forgiveness but she seems to be paying no attention to him.
 Tom holds the Persian cat's hand trying a reason to get along with her but she continues to leave.
 Jerry then tricks Calypso cat into assaulting Tom by hitting the steel drum with a rock (Calypso cat thought Tom had kicked it).
 Obviously, Tom retaliates and the two start to fight each other, using the drums sticks and steel drum as weapons.
 Tom loses the fight when Calypso cat slams the drum onto Tom and turns him into a turtle, as Tom comes out of his shell, and Calypso cat proceeds to walk off, Tom runs around and around and spins around on his shell, and Jerry laughs and laughs himself silly, accompanied by the female cat, making Tom heartbroken.

 Jerry then sets Tom's feet on fire to get his attention, and Tom, now realizing that Jerry sabotaged his potential relationship, proceeds to chase Jerry back onto the ship in a crazed fury.
 The ship arrives back at the dock where it had been at the start, and the chase continues on the dock.
 Despite being chased by Tom, Jerry is smiling through the camera for the closing as if it was all worth it.